brendancooley/abheile/README.md

-# Census Viz
+# abheile

-A Python tool for collecting and visualizing US Census data at the block group level.
+A Python tool for collecting economic and demographic data and visualizing their spatial distribution.

 ## Configuration